theoliver7/hslu-dbs/README.md

 # Project DBS: Video Game Sales and Stock Ticker Correlation
-Project at the Lucerne University of Applied Sciences and Arts, for the Database Systems (DBS) module.
+Project at the Lucerne University of Applied Sciences and Arts(HSLU), for the Database Systems (DBS) module.
 The primary goal is to analyze and correlate two distinct datasets: video game ratings and the stock performance of game publishing companies.

 ## Datasets